 A

 MGD is the most common cause of evaporative dry eye.
-When meibomian gland dysfunction thins the tear lipid layer, tear evaporation increases, tear osmolarity rises, and ocular surface inflammation develops.
-The Japanese Ophthalmological Society Guidelines 2023 also clearly state that MGD leads to dry eye and causes chronic ocular discomfort.
+When meibomian gland dysfunction leads to thinning of the tear film lipid layer, tear evaporation increases, tear osmolarity rises, and inflammation occurs on the ocular surface.
+MGD can lead to dry eye and cause chronic ocular discomfort.

 Li B, et al. Comparison of the therapeutic effect of Meibomian Thermal Pulsation LipiFlow® on obstructive and hyposecretory meibomian gland dysfunction patients.
 Int Ophthalmol.
 2020.
 Figure 1.
 PMCID: PMC7669766.
 License: CC BY.

-Meibography of the upper and lower eyelids shows meibomian gland tortuosity, irregular arrangement, and partial gland dropout.
-This directly demonstrates the morphological abnormalities characteristic of MGD and is suitable for illustrating the main clinical findings.
+Meibography of the upper and lower eyelids shows tortuosity, irregular arrangement, and partial dropout of meibomian glands.
+This directly demonstrates morphological abnormalities characteristic of MGD and is suitable for explaining the main clinical findings.

-A sticky sensation, often described as a “sticky or gooey feeling,” is also characteristic4).
-Symptoms are often more pronounced in the morning, and some patients report fluctuations in visual function.
-However, no specific subjective symptoms that reliably distinguish MGD from other ocular surface diseases have been identified to date3).
-The OSDI (Ocular Surface Disease Index) questionnaire is widely used to assess subjective symptoms.
-Since MGD symptoms significantly affect quality of life and cause not only ocular irritation but also decreased visual function, it is important to systematically evaluate the degree of impairment in daily activities1).
+A sticky sensation, often described as “gooey,” is also characteristic4).
+Symptoms are often worse in the morning, and patients may report fluctuations in visual function.
+However, no specific subjective symptoms have been identified to distinguish MGD from other ocular surface diseases3).
+The Ocular Surface Disease Index (OSDI) questionnaire is widely used to assess subjective symptoms.
+MGD symptoms significantly impact quality of life, causing not only ocular irritation but also visual impairment, so it is important to systematically assess the degree of interference with daily activities1).

-The Japanese Ophthalmological Society Guidelines 2023 CQ-3 recommends the following four findings as useful for diagnosing MGD: meibomian gland orifice obstruction, eyelid margin vascular dilation, displacement of the mucocutaneous junction, and eyelid margin irregularity3).
+In diagnosing MGD, four findings are useful: meibomian gland orifice obstruction, eyelid margin vascular dilation, displacement of the mucocutaneous junction, and irregularity of the eyelid margin3).

 Eyelid Margin Findings

-Orifice obstruction findings: plugging, pouting (pointed elevation around the orifice), and ridge (embankment-like structure covering multiple orifices) are observed.
+Orifice obstruction findings: plugging, pouting (pointed elevations around the orifice), and ridge (ridge-like structure covering multiple orifices).

 Eyelid margin vascular dilation: Capillary dilation and telangiectasia around the orifices.